- Dismissal staff and termination of employment in The Netherlands: call a Dutch lawyer in Amsterdam

 Employment contracts may also be terminate by instant dismissal for ‘an urgent cause’ (serious misconduct).
 Stealing company property is the most common reason why Dutch bosses sack workers on the spot.
 Fraud and conflicts about reintegrating workers who have been off sick each account for 12% of instant dismissal cases.
 In total, 18% of the 194 published court cases about instant dismissal in the previous 12 months revolve around theft.

-Call our Dutch lawyers in Amsterdam for dismissal and all your employment law needs
+Call our Dutch lawyers in Amsterdam for dismissal, termination and all your employment law needs